-First Occurrence shows the percentage of users, who perform the return event for the first time (after the first event) on a specific day.
-The percentage of users, who did not perform the return event until the selected day.
+The First Occurrence shows the percentage of users who perform the return event for the first time (after the first event) on a specific day.
+It is the percentage of users who haven't performed the return event until the selected day.
 The First occurrence is how much time users are taking to perform the return event.
 For a higher level of granularity, choose Hour, Week, or Month instead of Day.

 You can also compare different Retention by multiple attributes.
 You can compare Retention for any property of the first event.
 To compare Retentions, click Split By and select the attributes from the drop-down menu.
 You can see the top 1000 values of the selected event property.
 The table has all the Retentions and the chart shows the top 5 Retentions.

 Compare by or Split by is not available for Predictive Insights (Sherpa) attributes i.e. Best time to send, Most Preferred Channel, and Prediction attributes.

 Analysis Time Frame

 After defining the Retention events, and the Split Retention attribute, in the Duration section, select the time frame of the Retention report.
 Choose any one of the following:

 - This Month

 The Retention line chart is created as a weighted average of the percentage of retained users for the selected day or selected granularity.
 The calculation is applicable for all retention types.